What Is a Survival Bracelet and Why Do You Need One?

 Credit: Wallpaper Flare

-6) Life-saving Knots
+6) Life-Saving Knots

 Three different kinds of survival knots using cord